openpixel/rise/README.md

   version   Print the version number of rise

 Flags:
-  -h, --help                  help for rise
+  -c, --config stringSlice    The files that define the configuration to use for interpolation -h, --help                  help for rise
   -i, --input string          The file to perform interpolation on -o, --output string         The file to output
-  -V, --vars stringSlice      The files that contains the variables to be interpolated
 ```

-### Variable Files
+### Config Files

-The variable files should be in hcl compatible formats.
+The config files should be in hcl compatible formats.
 See https://github.com/hashicorp/hcl for reference.
-Rise loads the files in the order they are supplied, so the latest reference of a variable will always be used.
+Rise loads the files using FIFO, meaning the last file to reference a key will take precedence.
 For example, if we had two files that looked like this:

 vars.hcl
 ```